-To get an idea of how the solutions behave, we draw such lines at lots of points in the plane, not just the point (2, 1.5).
-Usually we pick a grid of such points fine enough so that it shows the behavior, but not too fine so that we can still recognize the individual lines.
-See Figure 1.2 on the next page.
+To get an idea of how solutions behave, we draw such lines at lots of points in the plane, not just the point (2, 1.5).
+We would ideally want to see the slope at every point, but that is just not possible.
+Usually we pick a grid of points fine enough so that it shows the behavior, but not too fine so that we can still recognize the individual lines.
 We call this picture the slope field of the equation.
+See Figure 1.3 on the following page for the slope field of the equation y' = xy.
 Usually in practice, one does not do this by hand, but has a computer do the drawing.
 Suppose we are given a specific initial condition $y(x_0) = y_0$ .
-A solution, that is, the graph of the solution, would be a curve that follows the slopes.
-For a few sample solutions, see Figure 1.3 on the facing page.
+A solution, that is, the graph of the solution, would be a curve that follows the slopes we drew.
+For a few sample solutions, see Figure 1.4.
 It is easy to roughly sketch (or at least imagine) possible solutions in the slope field, just from looking at the slope field itself.
-1.2.
-SLOPE FIELDS 23
+You simply sketch a line that roughly fits the little line segments and goes through your initial condition.